LudovicPatey/zooviewer/README.md

 The *tags*, *edgeKinds* and *coloring* keys contain respectively a list of tags, edge kinds, and of colorings (described below).

 The *about* key is optional, and contains a dictionnary of informations about the graph.
-In particular, *description* contains a brief description (with possible TeX) of the database.
+In particular, *description* contains a brief description (with possible TeX and HTML) of the database.
 It could basically contain some information about the zoo keeper, his email, a link to the source database, ...
 The *version* key should contain an integer, and is purely informative, as it is not used currently by the front-end.

 The *graphviz* key contains a dictionary of options for graphviz, the rendering engine.
 The only option supported yet is *rankdir*, which specifies the orientation of the graph (TB for Top-Bottom, BT for Bottom-Top, LR for Left-Right and RL for... guess what).